🎉Grand Opening: June 2026

 The Bonding Process

 Once the tooth surface has been prepared, the veneer is bonded to the tooth using a specialist dental adhesive.
 The prepared enamel surface is etched with a mild acid solution, which creates microscopic roughness at the surface level.
-Porcelain veneers can achieve a remarkably natural translucency because dental porcelain mimics the way light passes through natural enamel.
+This roughness allows the adhesive resin to form a strong mechanical bond between the veneer and the tooth.

 What Does the Veneer Treatment Process Involve?

 Initial consultation: The process begins with a thorough dental examination.
 Your dentist will assess the health of your teeth, gums, and supporting bone structure.
+This may include dental X-rays and a discussion about your concerns and expectations.
+Not all patients will be suitable candidates for veneers, and your dentist will explain alternative options if necessary.

 Treatment planning: If veneers are considered appropriate, the dentist will discuss the type of veneer material, the number of teeth to be treated, and the expected appearance.
+Some clinics use digital smile design tools or wax-up models to give patients a preview of the anticipated outcome.

 Fitting: Once the permanent veneers are ready, they are tried in, adjusted if necessary, and bonded to the teeth.